March 11, 2026

 To be included in this category, a solution must:

-*This data was pulled from G2 in 2025.
+*This data was pulled from G2 in 2026.
 Some reviews may have been edited for clarity.

 After a deep dive into hundreds of user reviews for Birdeye’s experience management software, I pieced together a clear picture of what it’s like to use their platform.
 Birdeye is also recognized as a leader in the experience management category on G2, which speaks to its strong reputation among users.

-From my evaluation, Birdeye has positioned itself as a powerful all-in-one solution for businesses wanting to manage their online reputation.
+Based on my evaluation, Birdeye has positioned itself as a powerful all-in-one solution for businesses looking to manage their online reputation.
 A theme that came up consistently in the reviews was the convenience of having one central hub for so many critical functions.
 Users frequently celebrated the ability to manage online listings, generate new reviews, and communicate with customers, all from a single dashboard.
 In fact, 92% of G2 users find Birdeye’s centralized dashboard helpful for managing all data points related to online reputation.

 Even so, Birdeye’s strengths remain clear.
 It’s a platform built for simplicity and impact, whether that’s helping businesses collect more reviews, improve customer communication, or respond efficiently with AI-powered tools.
 For teams focused on strengthening their online presence and creating better customer interactions without juggling multiple tools, Birdeye remains a trusted choice.